the field museum.

 A few local favorites that give South Loop its character.
 These are great starting points if you’re getting to know the neighborhood.

-The lakefront stadium hosting football games, major concerts, and large events — all a quick trip from South Loop buildings.
+The lakefront stadium hosting football games, major concerts, and large events — a quick trip from South Loop buildings.

 One of the largest convention centers in North America, hosting major trade shows, conferences, and events just south of the core South Loop area.